 - These are some types of ROM.

 - EEPROM stands for electrically erasable programmable read-only memory.
-It can store and remove information with certain circuitry.

 - MROM stands for MASK ROM is a category of read-only memory The data on this ROM can be written by the ICs creators.